JPON24/FTC27272-SHARKANS/README.md

 This repository shows the software progression starting after the first competition for ftc 27272, also known as the Sharkans.

+PS:
-PS: No AI required :)
+- No AI required :)
+- arctan <3